 - Home-based businesses will resume, but only delivery or collection is allowed

 - Aircon servicing to resume

 - Printing services to resume

 - Basic pet services to resume

 - School bookshops and shops selling school uniforms can resume

-If you are looking to get married, marriage solemnisations are allowed to take place, involving only up to 10 persons for those taking place at home, the Registry of Marriages (ROM) and Registry of Muslim Marriages (ROMM).
+If you are looking to get married, marriage solemnisation are allowed, involving only up to 10 persons for those taking place at home, the Registry of Marriages (ROM), or Registry of Muslim Marriages (ROMM).